 Every child should go to a waterpark for a day in the Wisconsin Dells.
 If you are from Wisconsin, this is a rite of passage during your childhood.
 Only a 2 -3 hour drive from Milwaukee, there is a vast area of waterparks, rides, restaurants, and spas for any family that is looking to enjoy a relaxing break, long weekend, or a few days off of school.
 Be prepared to enter kid zone.
 There isn’t one child who would not think this town was just built for them.
 Generations of Wisconsin families have been visiting the Dells (as locals call it) to participate in both indoor and outdoor water fun.
 Great Wolf Lodge, Noah’s Ark, The Wilderness, and Kalahari are all worth a visit.

 Madison is a great inclusion when planning Wisconsin trips for kids.
 Wisconsin’s Capital is filled with activities for families.
-Don’t miss the children’s museum, a trip to the Capitol, the Arboretum, the University and of course the infamous Kosher-style Ella’s Deli.
+Don’t miss the children’s museum, a trip to the Capitol, the Arboretum, and the University.
 Our favorite is a stop at the Bloom Bake Shop; all baked goods are made from organic and local ingredients with many offerings that are gluten free/vegan.
 The Madison website keeps an up-to-date list of year-round events from farmer markets and festivals to Ironman competitions and soccer tournaments.

 Brick buildings, beautiful Lake Michigan, a yacht club, and a beach.
 This is one of those towns that just take your breath away.
 There is great fishing, plentiful golfing, fun shopping, and fabulous restaurants.
 Although this town is fun for parents, it is better with the kids.
 The panoramic view of Lake Michigan is breathtaking in any season and your little ones will all love the local pizza joint.